Photo by Tara Rice

 In 2003, Marco decided to change his career path and focus on portrait and people photography.
-After his move to New York City, he worked with actors Leonardo DiCaprio, George Clooney, Michael Douglas, Sandra Bullock, Jeff Bridges, Colin Firth, Robert Downey Jr., Carey Mulligan, Uma Thurman and Julianne Moore - musicians such as Sir Elton John, Lady Gaga, Sting, Robert Plant, Justin Bieber, Pink, Seal, Lionel Ritchie and numerous political figures including President Barack Obama, Bill Clinton, George W. Bush, Joe Biden and Dick Cheney along with many other heads of state.
+After his move to New York City, he worked with actors Leonardo DiCaprio, George Clooney, Michael Douglas, Sandra Bullock, Jeff Bridges, Colin Firth, Robert Downey Jr., Scarlett Johansson, Uma Thurman and Julianne Moore - musicians such as Sir Elton John, Lady Gaga, Sting, Robert Plant YO YO MA, Pink, Seal, Lionel Ritchie and numerous political figures including President Barack Obama, Bill Clinton, George W. Bush, Joe Biden and Dick Cheney along with many other heads of state.

-His commercial clients in the film industry include Walt Disney Studios, Warner Brothers, Marvel, Netflix, Hulu, NBC Universal, HBO, and A&E. He was assigned to work on movie posters like the 2012 Marvel / Disney Production "The Avengers" Part 1 & 2, 3 & 4 and Disney's "TRON: Legacy."
-His work in advertising includes clients like Rolex, IWC Watches, Tag Heuer, BBC, ARD (First German Television) and Louis Vuitton.
+His commercial clients in the film industry include Walt Disney Studios, Warner Brothers, Marvel, Netflix, Hulu, NBC Universal, Sony Studios, HBO, and A&E. He was assigned to work on movie posters like the 2012 Marvel / Disney Production "The Avengers" Part 1 & 2, 3 & 4 and Disney's "Star Wars Episode IX."
+His work in advertising includes clients like Rolex, IWC Watches, Tag Heuer, the BBC and Louis Vuitton.

 Marco's work appears regularly in magazines like TIME, GQ, Vanity Fair, Vogue, Esquire, The New York Times Magazine, Wired and New York Magazine.
 In 2011, he was commissioned by TIME to create a series of portraits centered around the tragic events of September 11th, 2001.
 Titled, "BEYOND 9/11: Portraits of Resilience” this multiple award winning body of work is now part of both the Smithsonian Museum's and the National 9/11 Memorial's permanent collections.